lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 ## Note on the term "Entropy"

-Every DRNG requires some initial seed material, and the requirements for the generation of that seed material varies greatly between standards, and potentially between CC security targets.
+Every DRNG requires some initial seed material, and the requirements for the generation of that seed material varies greatly between standards, and potentially between Common Criteria security targets.
 In all standards considered, DRNGs require some "entropy" from an external source to create the initial seed.
 However, the rules for obtaining said entropy differ.
 Furthermore the required delivery mechanisms differ.